 Euphorbia pseudocactus A.Berger

 Euphorbia pseudocactus is a succulent shrub with several upright thorny stems with 3 to 5, usually 4 ribs.
 It grows up to 4 feet (1.2 m) tall.
-The stems are with 3 to 5 ribs (usually 4), green with U-shaped grey-yellow or greenish-yellow markings and up to 2.8 inches (7 cm) thick.
-The spines are paired, joined in a horny margin, white or grey with dark brown or black tip and up to 0.5 inch (1.2 cm) long.
-It produces small, yellow flowers along the rounded stem tips.
+The stems are with 3 to 5 ribs (usually 4), green with U-shaped grey-yellow or greenish-yellow markings, and up to 2.8 inches (7 cm) thick.
+The spines are paired, joined in a horny margin, white or grey with a dark brown or black tip, and up to 0.5 inches (1.2 cm) long.
+It produces small yellow flowers along the rounded stem tips.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).